-Trump may bypass hardline conservatives on tax reform
+White House looks past conservatives on tax reform

 “If he changes, he could have a different presidency,” Schumer said.
 “He’s going to have to tell them he can’t work with them and we’ll certainly look at his proposals.
 But it’s going to be guided on our values.”

-Republican U.S. Rep. Mark Meadows, chairman of the Freedom Caucus, said on Sunday he was optimistic on tax reform.
+Republican Rep. Mark Meadows, chairman of the Freedom Caucus, said Sunday he was optimistic on tax reform and that his group could support a plan that is not revenue neutral.

-“I fully expect that what we’re going to see is not only real tax reform, but other measures that come along,” he told ABC.

-Meadows, a fiscal conservative, also said his group could support a tax plan that is not revenue neutral.

-“So, tax reform and lowering taxes, you know, will create and generate more income,” Meadows said.
+“So, tax reform and lowering taxes, you know, will create and generate more income,” he said.
 “And so we’re looking at those, where the fine balance is.
 But does it have to be fully offset?
-My personal response is no.”
+My personal response is ‘no.’”

+Another Freedom Caucus member, Rep. Jim Jordan, rejected fingerpointing over the collapse of the health bill.

+“Instead of doing the blame game, let’s get to work,” he said on “Fox News Sunday.”